iamaldren/MessagingAPI/README.md

 #### Prequisites
 - Docker

-The application is containerized, wherein all related stack are already setup.
+The application is containerized, wherein all related stacks are already setup.

 Just run the docker-compose file, and the application can be used directly.